yjlo123/runtime-tutorial/raw.md

 ```

 In Runtime Script, we call such a line of code a `statement`.
-Each statement has an instruction keyword, like `prt` in this example, and an arbitrary number of arguments.
+Each statement has an command keyword, like `prt` in this example, and an arbitrary number of arguments.
 All the keywords and arguments are separated by spaces.

 The first line in the above example is a comment, it is for your notation purpose and simply ignored by the evaluator.
 A comment starts with a slash (`/`), it can be after a statement with the same line or occupy the whole line.